Ivo-Balbaert/The_Way_to_Jai/book/6_bool_and_number_types.md

 ### 6.2.6 Complex expressions and precedence
 Arbitrarily complex expressions can be formed with boolean and other operators, which can quickly become unreadable.
-The same [precedence rules as in C](https://www.tutorialspoint.com/cprogramming/c_operators_precedence.htm) are followed, but you can override these by using parentheses to make the expression more readable, as the code in line (7) shows.
+The same [precedence rules as in C](https://www.tutorialspoint.com/cprogramming/c_operators_precedence.htm) are followed, for example: *, /, and % operators have higher precedence and are by default evaluated first before evaluating + and -
+But you can override these rules by using parentheses to make the expression more readable, as the code in line (7) shows.

 ### 6.2.7 Bitwise operators
 See *6.4_bitwise.jai*: